 - Edit the policy and add the domain user or group directly (

 - Update the Local Group Policy settings on the DC using the command: :

 Note that the group that you added to the Allow log on through Remote Desktop Services policy should not be present in the “Deny log on through Remote Desktop Services” policy because it has a higher priority (check the article Block remote access under local user accounts).
 Also, if you restrict the list of computers that users can log on to, you must add the server name to the user account properties in AD (LogonWorkstations user attribute).

 - Account Operators

-It is better to create a new security group in the domain, for example, AllowLogonDC and add user accounts that need remote access to the DC to it.
-If you want to allow access to all AD domain controllers at once, instead of editing the local policy on each DC, it’s better to add a group of users to the Default Domain Controllers Policy via the GPMC.msc console (edit the policy settings in the same section: Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment -> Allow log on through Remote Desktop Services).
+To make things easier, you can create a new security group in the domain, for example AllowDCLogin.
+Next, add the accounts that need to be allowed to remotely access the DC to the policy.
+If you need to allow access to all AD domain controllers at once, rather than editing the local policy on each DC, it’s better to add the user group to the Default Domain Controllers Policy using the Group Policy Management Console (

 GPMC.msc).
 Edit the policy item Allow log on through Remote Desktop Services under the section Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment.

 The users you added to the policy will now be able to connect to the AD domain controller’s desktop via RDP.